JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/KalebIrwin-Power-signoff.md

 ## Analysis
 1. The chosen wall adapter is rated at 5V and 2.1A.
 Multiplying these numbers yields 10.2W.
 The chosen battery has USB output of 5V and 3A.
 Multiplying these numbers yields 15W both of which are greater than the worst case power draw of 1.686W
-2. Both solutions provide 5 V usb output that can power the arduino
+2. Both solutions provide 5 V USB output that can power the Arduino
 3. 5V can be taken directly from the USB-A to the screw terminal on either power option and sent to the interface.
 It can also be connected to the input terminal on the DC-DC converter to provide the 3V.

    a.
 The chosen DC-DC converter requires an input voltage at least 1.5V higher than the output voltage and can input 4-40V and output 1.5-35V.
 These ranges allow for a 5V input and a 3V output.

 4. The chosen wall adapter is rated for 100V-240V 50/60Hz AC which covers the US electrical system
-5. Chosen battery has a stated capacity of 25000 mA or 125 Wh at 5 V. Using this and the typical power draw of 0.831 W tells us that it will run for 150.42 hours on a single charge with no additional power from the solar cell.
-This is 3.13x the minimum operation time.
+5. Chosen battery has a stated capacity of 25000 mA and uses an internal battery voltage of 3.7 V for a power capacity of 92.5 Wh.
+Using this and the typical power draw of 0.831 W tells us that it will run for 111.31 hours on a single charge with no additional power from the solar cell.
+This is 2.319x the minimum operation time.
-6. Battery capacity is stated at 25000 mA or 125 Wh at 5 V. This is greater than the calculated minimum of 39.888 Wh
+6. Battery capacity is stated at 25000 mA or 92.5 Wh at 3.7 V. This is greater than the calculated minimum of 39.888 Wh
-7. Built in solar cell provides 6W during peak sun hours Gaining 6 W*4.5 h = 27 Wh given 4.5 hours of peak sun
+7. Built in solar cell provides can provide 6W during peak sun hours Gaining 6 W*4.5 h = 27 Wh given 4.5 hours of peak sun which is greater than the 19.988 W daily usage.

 ## BOM
 | Designator | Manufacturer | Manufactured Part # | Description                                                                     | Quanitity | Price Each |